A new pro football league announced Wednesday it plans to begin hiring players in winter 2017 and staging games in summer 2018.

-The Pacific Pro Football League is made for players who have graduated from high school but haven’t been out for three years to make themselves eligible for the NFL.
-The four-team league, based on Southern California, says it will pay players an average annual salary of $50,000 and play eight games “under professional football rules, protocols and style,” according to a statement sent out by the league.
+The Pacific Pro Football League is for players who have graduated from high school but aren’t in college and haven’t been out for three years in order to make themselves eligible for the NFL.
+The four-team league, based in Southern California, says it will pay players an average salary of $50,000 and play eight games “under professional football rules, protocols and style,” according to a statement sent out by the league.

 Each team will have 50 players, according to the league, with coaches coming from the professional and college ranks.
 The players will also receive paid tuition and books at local community colleges.

 Don Yee, who is Tom Brady‘s agent, is among the founders of the league, along with former NFL wide receiver Ed McCaffrey.
 Bradley Edwards, Jeffrey Husvar and John Chung are also among the league’s officers.